JustinHolm/lyriclift/README.md

 ### Lyrics Enhancement

+**Step-by-step guide:**
-1. Paste your lyrics in the editor
+1. [ ] Paste your lyrics in the editor
-2. Select text you want to enhance
+2. [ ] Select text you want to enhance
-3. Click "✨ Mark for Enhancement" (text will be highlighted)
+3. [ ] Click "✨ Mark for Enhancement" (text will be highlighted in yellow)
-4. Repeat for multiple sections
+4. [ ] Repeat for multiple sections (each will be highlighted)
-5. Click "✨ Enhance Lyrics" to get AI suggestions
+5. [ ] Click "✨ Enhance Lyrics" to get AI suggestions
-6. Choose alternatives from dropdowns (includes rhyme indicators)
+6. [ ] Review alternatives in dropdowns (includes rhyme type indicators)
+7. [ ] Choose your preferred alternative from each dropdown
-7. Click "✅ Apply Selected Lines" to update your lyrics
+8. [ ] Click "✅ Apply Selected Lines" to update your lyrics
+9. [ ] Continue editing or save your work

 ### Saving Songs

+**Complete workflow:**
-1. Click "💾 Save Current Song"
+1. [ ] Click "💾 Save Current Song" button
-2. Enter song title
+2. [ ] Enter song title
-3. Add authors (name, email, role)
+3. [ ] Add authors:
-4. Optionally register to blockchain
+   - [ ] Author name (required)
+   - [ ] Email (optional)
+   - [ ] Role (Primary Writer, Co-Writer, or Contributor)
+   - [ ] Add more authors if needed
+4. [ ] Check "Register to blockchain" if you want ownership proof
-5. Add version notes
+5. [ ] Add version notes (optional)
+6. [ ] Choose "Save as new version" or update current version
-6. Click "Save & Register"
+7. [ ] Click "Save & Register"
+8. [ ] Confirm success notification

 ### Audio Studio

+**Using the audio studio:**
-1. Navigate to Audio Studio
+1. [ ] Navigate to Audio Studio from main menu
-2. Select audio tracks to play
+2. [ ] Audio tracks will load automatically from `/mp3` folder
+3. [ ] Click play/pause button for each track you want to hear
+4. [ ] Toggle loop on/off for each track
+5. [ ] Adjust volume slider for each track
-3. Load or paste lyrics
+6. [ ] Load saved lyrics or paste new lyrics in the display area
-4. Adjust font size and enable auto-scroll
+7. [ ] Adjust font size slider for comfortable reading
+8. [ ] Enable auto-scroll for hands-free practice
-5. Practice singing along with looped tracks
+9. [ ] Practice singing along with the looped tracks

 ## 🔐 Security Notes